 Foreign governments requiring infrastructure development are the primary dredging customers in international markets.
 Approximately 23% of the Company's 2006 dredging revenues were earned from contracts with foreign governments or companies operating under contracts with foreign governments, primarily in Bahrain.

-Demolition.
-NASDI's customers include general contractors, corporations that commission projects, non-profit institutions such as universities and hospitals, and local government and municipal agencies.
-NASDI benefits from key relationships with certain customers in the general contracting and public infrastructure industries.
+infrastructure industries.
 The majority of the demolition services are concentrated in New England.
 In 2006, no customer contributed more than 17% to NASDI's annual revenues.

 Bidding Process